nhsconnect/FHIR-NRLS-API/pages/development/general_api_guidance/security_guidance.md

 ---
-title: NRL Security Guidance
+title: Security Guidance
 keywords: fhir development
 tags: [fhir,development,for_providers,for_consumers]
 sidebar: overview_sidebar
 permalink: security_guidance.html
-summary: "Implementation guidance for developers - focusing on general API implementation guidance"
+summary: "Implementation guidance for developers - focusing on security"
 ---

-# Security

-- MUST have authenticated the user using NHS Identity or national smartcard authentication and obtained a the user's UUID and associated RBAC role.

-Providers and Consumers are required to maintain a secure connection to the NRL and SSP.

-The technical requirements that support this are detailed below.

-### Interaction IDs
+## Interaction Security

-Each of the interactions which can be performed against the NRL is given an interaction ID, for example `creating a pointer` or `searching for pointers`.
+Each interaction that can be performed against the NRL and SSP is given an unique interaction identifier (ID).
+Each system that is connected to the NRL will be given a unique Accredited System Identifier (ASID), by NHS Digital, and this unique ASID will be associated with one or more of the interactions.

-Each system connected to the NRL will be given a unique Accredited System ID (ASID), by NHS Digital, and this unique ASID will be associated with one or more of the NRL interactions.
-The interactions associated with an ASID will be determine by what interactions that system has been approved and assured to use.
-As part of sending a request to the NRL, the system will supply its ASID and the interaction ID that relates to the action it is trying to perform.
+The interactions associated with a systems ASID will relate to the interactions for which the system has been approved and assured to use.

+As part of sending a request to the NRL, the requesting system will supply its ASID and the interaction ID which relates to the action it is trying to perform.
 If the interaction ID is not associated with the systems ASID, the request will be blocked.

 When a provider uses the `Supersede`, `Update` and `delete` interactions to maintain existing pointers, the NRL will only allow the provider to make changes to their own pointers.
 To do this the NRL will validate that the ASID of the system trying to manage the pointer, is associated with the ODS code found in the pointer.
 If the ASID is not associated with the ODS code within the pointer the NRL will block the attempt to update the pointer.

+## Provider Retrieval Endpoints

+Endpoints exposed by a provider for retrieval must be registered on the Spine Directory Service (SDS).
+The requirements for registering endpoints on SDS are as follows:

+1. Every system MUST have a unique ASID for each organisation.
+For example, the same system deployed into three organisations would be represented by three unique ASIDs.
+2. All interactions with the SSP MUST be over port `443`.
+3. Endpoints MUST NOT include explicit port declarations (e.g. `:443`).
+4. Endpoints MUST have be registered with the SSP retrieval interaction ID `urn:nhs:names:services:nrl:DocumentReference.content`.

+See the [Spine Core specification](https://developer.nhs.uk/apis/spine-core/ssp_providers.html) for further detail on registering provider endpoints.

+Providers MUST ensure that the record author ODS code on the pointer metadata matches the ODS code for the endpoint registered in SDS.
+This is required to enable Consumers to perform an SDS lookup to obtain the Provider system ASID and populate the `Ssp-To` header in the retrieval request.

+Following completion of assurance, providers will be supplied with an [X.509 Certificate](https://tools.ietf.org/html/rfc5280){:target='_blank'} and an FQDN.
+The FQDN will form the base of Provider Endpoints as detailed above.

+## Technical Security Constraints

-## Secure Socket Layer (SSL) and Transport Layer Security (TLS) Protocols
+### Secure Socket Layer (SSL) and Transport Layer Security (TLS) Protocols

 Following consultation with the Infrastructure Security, Operational Security, and Spine DDC teams, the following SSL protocols MUST be supported.